Funding Opportunities for Columbia Faculty

-Grants will be made for conferences that promote a broad scholarly impact.
+Grants will be made for conferences that involve faculty and graduate students from different units at Columbia.
 Faculty may apply for funding to cover such customary conference costs as honoraria and travel costs for outside speakers, room rentals, brochures, and conference materials.
-Priority in the awarding of conference funds will be accorded to: applications that promise to result in significant publications; applications that contemplate or involve the region as a whole or multiple countries within the region; and especially projects that are multidisciplinary and involve faculty and graduate students from different units at Columbia.
+We welcome applications on all topics and disciplines, but priority in the awarding of conference funds will be accorded to applications that: are multidisciplinary and/or involve faculty from multiple departments or schools; contemplate or involve the region as a whole or multiple countries within the region; promise to result in significant publications; and promote a broad scholarly impact.
 Cost-sharing and co-sponsorship is encouraged.
 Maximum award is $25,000

 - Faculty Working Groups and Seminar Series Grant